Southwest Adds Airline Partnerships, Starting With Icelandair

 The first issue is that this kind of traffic generally isn’t very high yield, based on how revenue is split.
 I mean, a transatlantic Icelandair economy ticket might cost $500, and Southwest would be getting a small percentage of that revenue.

 The way these agreements are structured differs, but the airline might be getting revenue based on the percentage of the total trip distance it carries a passenger.
 You can bet that these tickets connecting to global partners won’t have the same revenue per segment as if Southwest sold the seats directly.
-But I suppose it’s a way to sell seats.
+But it’s a way to sell seats, and an occupied seat is better than an empty seat, especially since Southwest is unlikely to cannibalize its own business this way.

 The other general challenge here is that Southwest’s fare types just aren’t very compatible with those of other airlines.
 For example, Southwest includes two free checked bags on all fares (and this policy will continue), which is a way more generous policy than with most other airlines.